webbhuset/pipeline/README.md

 ## Functions

-Every Whaskell function is a class implementing \_\_invoke(), thus allowing instances to be run as a function.
+Every Whaskell function is a class implementing \_\_invoke(), thus allowing instances to be run as functions.
 Every function takes a Traversable as input and returns a Generator.
 Functions are constructed using the static methods in the Constructor class.
 Example usage (opens a file, appends 'hello' to every line, then writes to another file):

 ```php